Crouse/Ayer Hall Consolidation

 Summary Back to Top

-Also included in the project are upgrades/
+Also included in the project were upgrades/

 replacement of HVAC, electrical, plumbing, fire protection, and IT systems, as well as site/grade modifications to provide a pedestrian pathway connecting the different grades of the site.